doelab/doelab.github.io/_posts/2024-07-31-ServerUseGuide.md

 ```
 All of your running programs on the server would be terminated, and you're supposed to have a fresh session.

-4. **I'm getting tired of typing out these lengthy commands.
+Question 4. **I'm getting tired of typing out these lengthy commands.
 Is there a shortcut or easier way to do this?**

 Typing long commands can be time-consuming and prone to errors.
 To streamline your workflow, consider using aliases and Makefiles.
 Research online to learn how to create these tools.